 - Documentation- Due to the fast-paced nature of manual breach attack simulation, there is often a lack of concise documentation when it comes to the detail of the test.

 - Time-Automation saves time in most areas of technology, and it’s true with security posture testing as well.
 Breach Attack Simulations also allow for better coordination between red and blue teams.
-Not only that, Red team members are often highly skilled and could be putting their time to better use writing defensive codding.
+Not only that, Red team members are often highly skilled and could be putting their time to better use writing defensive coding.

 - Safety-Automated BAS is safer than manually attacking a security team’s posture because it is scheduled, expected, and monitored.